Multichannel international digital storefronts with integrated point-of-sale and subscription membership

 More enhancements, more opportunities

-By fall of 2018, the Sotheby’s Wine case logic and shipping enhancements were live.
+Shortly later, the Sotheby’s Wine case logic and shipping enhancements were live.
 Ultra then worked with the Sotheby’s mobile app developers to create a service for auction invoice payments.
 The result is that users who purchase goods at auction can now pay for their invoices via the Sotheby’s mobile app, with Ultra facilitating the payment transaction.

 Ultra is even helping Sotheby’s expand the retail sales of its luxury goods.
 In 2018, Ultra worked on a successful proof of concept for the retail sale of diamonds using the Ultra API.
 Launched late in 2018, this proof of concept paves the way for Sotheby’s to eventually make other retail goods available on the marketplace with Ultra.